wballard/starphleet/index.md

   * `JWT_AUTH_SITE`
     * required
     * this is the starphleet service to which unauthenticated users will be redirected.
+This service is **not** provided by Starphleet.
+Because the logic for authenticating users is domain specific, the implementer must provide this service.
-This site must be open to non-authenticated users.
+    * This site must be open to non-authenticated users.
 It is responsible for:
       1. Determining whether the user is valid
-      1. Constructing the *payload* to include a unique ID for the user and a value for the role(s) they can access
+      1. Constructing the *payload* for the JWT token.
+The payload may include any meta data the implementer would like.
+         **NOTE:** The payload in any JWT token is encoded, but not encrypted and should never contain sensitive information.
+         * The payload property `role` is reserved by Starphleet
+         * Starphleet will check values in the `role` when determining whether to grant access to the service
+         * Starphleet expects the values to be comma-delimited
       1. Signing the JWT token, which includes the payload
       1. Redirecting the user to the original target destination with the signed JWT token in a querystring paramter named `jwt`.